SqrtNegInf/Git-retrofit/README.md

-## How non-git project was retro-fit into git
+## How non-git Rosetta Code project was retro-fit into git

 When Perl 6 was nearing its long-awaited __Christmas__ release in 2015, I decided to take a closer look at the language via the Rosetta Code site.
 One of the very first tasks I looked at didn't run: the language specification had changed since it was written (unsurprising given the very long gestation).
 I fixed that one, and then another, and then another...
 In the end I decided to try to validate all the Perl 6 code, and now smoke-test it daily.

 You can see the result at [Rosettacode-Perl6-Smoke](https://github.com/SqrtNegInf/Rosettacode-Perl6-Smoke)

 ### Three easy steps